- Research article

 Electronic supplementary material

-Additional file 1: Reference population-density map of Australia and New Zealand.
+Additional file 1: .
 Population density map (inhabitants per square kilometre) of Australia (left figure) and New Zealand (right figure); not drawn to scale.
 Approximate land masses: Australia, 7706143 km2; New Zealand 270626 km2.
 Gray-scale legends indicate inhabitant number (range) per km2.
 WA, Western Australia; NY, Northern Territory; QLD, Queensland; NSW, New South Wales; VIC, Victoria; TAS, Tasmania.
 (DOC 324 KB)

 Additional file 2: Random effects first-order compartment model.
 A brief explanation of the self-starting first-order compartment model.
 Figure: Parameter estimates with 95%CI for a first-order compartment non-linear (self-starting "ssfol") mixed effects model for geographical descriptors.
 TAS, Tasmania; NSW, New South Wales; QLD, Queensland; VIC, Victoria; NT, Northern territory; NZ, New Zealand.
 (DOC 32 KB)